wycats/net-http/README.markdown

   features, instead of using brittle checks for specific classes</del>
 * <del>Add support for Net::HTTP.get(path), instead of needing to pass a URI or deconstruct the URL yourself</del>
-* In keepalive situations, make sure to read any remaining body from the socket before initiating a new connection.
+* <del>In keepalive situations, make sure to read any remaining body from the socket before initiating a new connection.</del>
 * Add support for partial reads from the response
 * Document and clean up the semantics of when #body can be called after a request